Malaysia Airlines: Business Suite Class

 Business Suite Class (previously known as First Class) is offered only on the Airbus A350.
-On the Airbus A350, the airline offers four fully enclosed suites with doors, and storage cabinets along the sides of the seats.
+Provided by Thompson Aero based on the Vantage XL lineup the seats were customized to feature four fully enclosed suites with doors, and storage cabinets along the sides of the seats.
+Business Suite will be discontinued gradually in 2025 as the airline favors focusing on improving Business Class offering on the upcoming A330-900 and A350-900.

 Business Class

 Business Class (previously known as Golden Club Class) is available on all of Malaysia Airlines' fleet.

-In 2011, Malaysia Airlines introduced the new Business Class seats on their brand new Airbus A330-300.
-Newer regional business class seats were also introduced on the Boeing 737-800 to be used on short-medium haul routes such as Kota Kinabalu, Taipei and Manila.
+As of 2024, Malaysia Airlines have three different variants of business class seating based on the aircraft type and the route serviced.